Earth Notes: Low Carbon Investments @HomeUpdated 2019-07-06 09:40 GMT.

 But the market is maturing.
 Green is mainstream.
 The CEO of an oil major says his next car will be electric, and car companies are building business models that incorporate home solar PV.
 Time to try again.

 By law you are only allowed to put new money in at most one of each type of ISA each year.
 Abundance offers amongst other things an "Innovative Finance ISA", which means I could put some in it, and some in an more conventional stocks and shares ISA to spread risk.
 At least, that is my understanding.

 It's bad to make an investment just for the tax perks, so what can be invested in the Abundance wrapper?
 I don't think I can see everything yet, such as their "marketplace", before completing sign-up.
 But there are categories such as green energy and energy efficiency.
 And individual projects within those look good.

 Maybe there is a way of helping people get going finding them via a low-carbon accelerator like the one that helped me.
 Play it forward!

 Ethex's main ISA offering seems to be the "Triodos Sustainable Pioneer Fund".
 This seems rather expensive in entry and annual fees at first glance.

 It is currently early in the new tax year, so there is no rush.
 I will update here if I do use Abundance or Ethex or the like, for ISA or SIPP.

 Damon, April 2018

 * Well, other than mild student hijinks, excess beer drinking, and the like.

-Update 2019/03/02: I still hadn't had time to get to grips with Abundance, so invested some cash in my and other green projects, and an ordinary ISA and SIPP (including a little in an 'ethical' fund).
+Update 2019-03-02: I still hadn't had time to get to grips with Abundance, so invested more cash in my and other green projects, and an ordinary ISA and SIPP (including a little in an 'ethical' fund).